SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 **Steps 13-14**: The Wallet Instance has been initialized and becomes operational.

-.. note:: **Threat Model**: while the registration endpoint does not necessitate any client authentication, it is safeguarded through the use of `key_attestation`.
-Proper validation of this attestation permits the registration of authentic and unaltered app instances.
+.. note:: **Threat Model**: while the registration endpoint does not necessitate any client authentication, it is safeguarded through the use of `key_assertion`.
+Proper validation of this assertion permits the registration of authentic and unaltered app instances.
 Any other claims submitted will not undergo validation, leading the endpoint to respond with an error.
 Additionally, the inclusion of a challenge helps prevent replay attacks.
-The authenticity of both the challenge and the ``hardware_key_tag`` is ensured by the signature found within the ``key_attestation``.
+The authenticity of both the challenge and the ``hardware_key_tag`` is ensured by the signature found within the ``key_assertion``.

-Wallet Attestation Issuance
+Wallet Assertion Issuance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the Wallet Attestation format and how the Wallet Provider issues it.
+This section describes the Wallet Assertion format and how the Wallet Provider issues it.

 .. figure:: ../../images/wallet_instance_acquisition.svg
-   :name: Sequence Diagram for Wallet Attestation acquisition
+   :name: Sequence Diagram for Wallet Assertion acquisition
-   :alt: The figure illustrates the sequence diagram for issuing a Wallet Attestation, with the steps explained below.
+   :alt: The figure illustrates the sequence diagram for issuing a Wallet Assertion, with the steps explained below.
    :target: https://www.plantuml.com/plantuml/uml/VLJ1Jjj04BtlLupWK8ZIIwNsWDGAH2bGgWe1BHSaQsmFzZJEhhixTff-VMTD4YV6pS4IoxvvyzxRcPm6GI_Dl3BOYBFDF2LlIiu9dfsJrFqnRse5SCOrMZ46Ct4U3du4yWU00PgW-2q473nYLP70jLLccr67mhg6NTHdQZaZHGaLdcK9z-HRNiDH0Xo6shCj2azaHplSUjUgK0yfPZEoULUQPZDZJ5JrzfDsFO4x-jrG442mj01NaqTXPq5Ab2VhzPOzQKkOJ5QyPo9QqA4casYOMnIA7en-Azhpah8PyBEMdVjbBQxmM9USmHNwV86Uu8QMOJ81LkuMkSAq8hD5S4asIecjBL1TqboF5Sne2JMoLzwlZpVQttZhXC2rvAE4gHg4ms_NbrSFbtSN5z_DYv1X9DerHWRkMOqIVA5yxHjj3YuLP0ii0UOacAEWqG2xJcObKlj4aQ92iZAosuAsuuX1wzS1UpVWB87mdE9W34eZUcL-zoAd7LOp5bCigPYi955jKc8eDLmCS7zrzkxzXwCDtnJg9gquItujPiVZJ7jUJ3bltUsJFdov-cyIkB0eZIUz-mZnT3HKCeL5bt-oAT9dJ0IBZG2KS0B5Ii5cwCz282_iNZCUcrZInyNhaWJNDIfdrDxhATxim8Ab_1_P5COzJtSVQ_faz-K73rYyrFIle48Z7-LT_txMDoFUpzizsNoFWTtfwnSZ7iSN8sxeu0SfxWPR5iQA_rBUBKIhV-Uc2MmBs6DEiEZWuqdrAzJlnSz8Z39OXH70-BECGyVRZoDZmjrCzzVga5ukNoSzMDDnn61VjyzQPaurXsPU_GC0

-**Step 1:**: The User initiates a new operation that necessitates the acquisition of a Wallet Attestation.
+**Step 1:**: The User initiates a new operation that necessitates the acquisition of a Wallet Assertion.

 **Steps 2-3:**: The Wallet Instance checks if a Cryptographic Hardware Key exists and generates an ephemeral asymmetric key pair.
 The Wallet Instance also:

   1. MUST ensure that Cryptographic Hardware Keys exist.
 If they do not exist, it is necessary to reinitialize the Wallet.
-  2. MUST generates an ephemeral asymmetric key pair whose public key will be linked with the Wallet Attestation.
+  2. MUST generates an ephemeral asymmetric key pair whose public key will be linked with the Wallet Assertion.
   3. MUST check if Wallet Provider is part of the federation and obtain its metadata.